Nichevoya/Sherlock/README.md

 Simply drag the ```Sherlock.exe``` into the desired folder, then execute the program.

-You can also use the command line to directly pass the desired directory path:
+You can also use the command line to directly pass the desired directory path.

+From command line
 ```shell
 ./Sherlock.exe example/path/
 ```